AdeBabs1/Business-Analytics/README.md

-# Abdulganiyu Babatunde Adegbindin Portfolio
+# Abdulganiyu Babatunde Adegbindin's Portfolio

+Hello,
-Welcome to the portfolio of Abdulganiyu Babatunde Adegbindin, a passionate and detail-oriented Business Analyst with a strong foundation in data analysis, visualization, and reporting.
+I am Abdulganiyu Babatunde Adegbindin, a passionate and detail-oriented Business Analyst with a strong foundation in data analysis, visualization, and reporting.
 I specialize in turning raw data into clear, actionable insights that drive strategic decision-making.
 With experience in tools like Microsoft Excel, Power BI, and SQL, I enjoy solving business problems through data storytelling and interactive dashboards.
 My approach combines analytical thinking with a focus on business value.

 Welcome to my portfolio!
 Here you will find a collection of projects showcasing my skills in: